sharok23/expense-manager/README.md

 Base URL: /v1/category

-POST / : Create a new category.
-It takes a CategoryRequest as input and returns a CategoryResponse.

 GET / : Get a list of all category.
 It returns a list of CategoryResponse.

 # TransactionController